michaelAdewunmi/wp-plugin-boilerplate/README.md

 ## Installation Guide
 Before using this boilerplate, You are to do the following;

-1. Perform a global search for "PluginName" and replace it with the namespace of your plugin.
+1. Perform a global search for "PluginNameSpace" and replace it with the namespace of your plugin.

 2. Also, do a global search for "plugin-name" and replace it with the name of your plugin.

 3. Also, do a global search for "plugin_name" and replace it with the name of the plugin file.

+4. Do a global search of "virtualhostname" and replace it with the virtualhost name you will prefer.

-4. Change the name of the file serving as the entry point of the plugin - plugin-name.php to your actual plugin name.
+5. Find the file serving as the entry point of the plugin (plugin-name.php found in the root of this project) and change the name to the actual name of the plugin you are to create.

-4. Then Run the command "composer dump-autoload"
+6. Then Run the command "composer dump-autoload"

 HOORAY!
 Now, You're good to go.
 Happy Coding!